StupsKiesel/MPS-Updater/README.md

 HOW TO USE:
 1. Shutdown your Server
+2. Make a backup before using the updater!
-2. Execute "MPS_updater.bat"
+3. Execute "MPS_updater.bat"
-3. Wait till you see "Update Finished !"
+4. Wait till you see "Update Finished !"
-4. Press Any Key to exit the Updater
+5. Press Any Key to exit the Updater

 You want the updater to close automaticly after finishing update ?
 No problem, delete the last line in "MPS_updater.bat"